 There will be recommendations from Storage Management to optimize the Mac storage, which should be different from Mac to Mac.
-In our case, we are advised to save files to iCloud to free up local space, remove watched movies and TVs, enable 30-day automatic Trash empty, and reduce clutter.
+Here it is advised to save files to iCloud to free up local space, remove watched movies and TVs, enable 30-day automatic Trash empty, and reduce clutter.

-Also, we can clear old apps, installer, large but unwanted documents by the options below the Recommendations option.
+Also, you can clear old apps, installer, large but unwanted documents by the options below the Recommendations option.

-However, Storage Management makes a little difference when 'Other' bloated the storage over 100GB.
-This happens frequently if we newly updated a macOS.
-In this case, we need to free up space by manually deleting files in 'Other'.
+However, Storage Management makes a little difference when "Other" bloated the storage over 100GB.
+This happens frequently if you newly updated a macOS.
+In this case, you need to free up space by manually deleting files in "Other".

 2. Clear system temporary files located in Other storage

-Temporary files are created every second our computer is running.
+Temporary files are created every second when your computer is running.
 Those files are piled up when apps are launched and performing, while they are prone to be outdated and replaced by new temporary files.
-As a result, they will stay on the Other storage of our hard drive, wasting space until we delete it manually like this:
+As a result, they will stay on the Other storage of your hard drive, wasting space until you delete it manually like this:

 Step 1: Open the Finder app and click on Go at the top left.

-Step 2: Click Go to Folder ( or press Command + Shift + G) and then put in ~/Users/User/Library/Application Support/ into the box.
+Step 2: Click Go to Folder ( or press Command + Shift + G ) and then type in ~/Users/User/Library/Application Support/.